liuhang123123/flashex-en/node-policies-partnerships/apply.md

 ## Node Partner Application Criteria

-Bitrader is a platform co-created with partners, and it welcomes industry elites and platforms to join the Bitrader community.
+FlashEX is a platform co-created with partners, and it welcomes industry elites and platforms to join the FlashEX community.
 Below are the criteria for applying to become a Node Partner:

 **Eligibility Criteria:**